** Due to COVID-19, MTS offices are closed to the public. Please email email@example.com for submittal instructions. **

 We will only proceed with the permit process after the project has engineering review approval.
 If the encroachment requires an easement or a license to allow permanent facilities within the right-of-way, the license or easement will be processed concurrent with the permit.
 You must submit a plat and legal description signed by a land surveyor licensed in the State of California and an appraisal to determine fair market value.
 Additional fees for processing the easement or license will be assessed.
 Board approval is required for Railroad rights.

-Permit processing and approval are typically granted within two weeks after the plans have been approved, the proper insurance certificates have been received, and permit fees have been paid.
+Permit processing and approval are typically granted within twenty-one business days after the plans have been approved, the proper insurance certificates have been received, and permit fees have been paid.
 Urgent permits require authorization from the Chief Executive Officer or his designee.

 - Flagging - Flagging is required anytime work is within 15 feet of track including airspace or as deemed necessary by Trolley personnel.
-Complete and fax SDTI Flagperson/Right-of-Way Work Request form and to MTS and SDTI a minimum of two business days prior to anticipated work day.
-Normally, the cost for flagging is $25.00 an hour for one man or $50.00 for a two-man team.
+A completed SDTI Flagperson/Right-of-Way Work Request form should be submitted a minimum of three business days prior to anticipated work day.
+Normally, the cost for flagging is $28.02 an hour per flagperson.
 Billing will be directly from SDTI to the Permittee and is separate from the Permit fee.

 - A pre-construction meeting is required with MTS and SDTI prior to work commencing within the right-of-way.
 You must submit a written notice of planned start of work a minimum of five business days prior to work starting in the right-of-way.
 All work will be stopped and you will not be allowed in the right-of-way without proper notification.